 Oversight of EITI is ensured by a multi-stakeholder group, the "Comité executif"/Executive Committee, chaired by the Minister of Planning.
 Prime Ministerial Decree 09/27 of 16 July 2009 regulates EITI implementation in the DRC.
 Executive Committee members and the National Coordinator are nominated by decree.
 Ministerial Decree 0186 of 23 March 2012 obliges companies to disclose under the EITI.
 The day-to-day implementation is ensured by a technical secretariat in Kinshasa and Lubumbashi.
 Minutes of MSG meetings are published on the EITI DRC website.

 The DRC's Validation against the Standard was scheduled to commence on 1 July 2018.
 Following the deadline extension request submitted to the EITI Board on 30 June 2018 by the EITI DRC multi-stakeholder group, the Board granted the extension of the Validation deadline.
-The DRC's Validation will begin on 1 October 2018.
+The DRC's Validation began on 1 October 2018.
 The International Secretarit will take into consideration, to the extent possible, all publicly available information up to 1 October 2018.
 The country is compliant under the 2011 Rules and the 2013 Standard.

 On 16 October 2019, the Board agreed that the Democratic Republic of the Congo has made meaningful progress overall in implementing the 2016 EITI Standard (2019-55/BM-45

 Timeline of Validation and related materials